SimhranPGhodke27/assignment2/README.md

-# MyAPI Project
+# MyAPI2 Project

-This README provides instructions for setting up and running the MyAPI application.
+This README provides instructions for setting up and running the MyAPI2 application.
 Follow these steps to get the project up and running on your local machine.

 ## 1. Set Up Your Development Environment